mmcasetti/mphil-thesis/current/thesis-state-of-art.md

 * examples for ANOTHER GALE

 ## Further Results
-here PPAD comes back, the "D" being in sign...
+here PPAD comes back from intro, the "D" being in sign...
 TODO - **all**

 ## Appendix: a Result on the PPAD-completeness of NASH